Waking up Thirsty: Main Causes and What You Can Do About It

 A lack of proper hydration from the day before is likely one of the main reasons you‘re waking up thirsty.
 In a proper state of hydration, your body has a precise amount of electrolytes and fluids to perform important functions.
 When you’re dehydrated, you either need more fluids or have an imbalance of electrolytes.

-Dehydration is largely caused by sweating, having an illness that includes symptoms such as vomiting or diarrhea, and by medical conditions and medications – like antidepressants.
+Dehydration is largely caused by sweating, having an illness that includes vomiting or diarrhea, and by medical conditions and medications – like antidepressants.
 That means every time you work on the job in the hot sun, train for a fitness event, or simply interact with people who may be sick, you’re at higher risk of developing dehydration.
-Even mild dehydration can cause dehydration symptoms, including headache, dry skin, extreme thirst, and low blood pressure.
+Even mild dehydration can cause signs of dehydration including headache, dry skin, extreme thirst, and low blood pressure.

 During periods of dehydration, your body sends signals — usually by producing the antidiuretic hormone (ADH) vasopressin — to encourage you to rehydrate.
 ADH triggers your thirst mechanism and also signals your kidneys to store water rather than produce urine.
 This natural response often causes you to feel thirsty when you wake up.